DriveQuantPublic/drivekit-ui-android/README.md

 The **DriveKit** is a flexible software suite for creating mobile applications to engage, coach and improve drivers.

-To integrate the **DriveKit SDK** in your application, follow the installation guidelines available online: [docs.drivequant.com](https://docs.drivequant.com)
+To integrate the **DriveKit SDK** in your application, follow the installation guidelines: [docs.drivequant.com](https://docs.drivequant.com)

 # Why use the demo application?